Xeo786/Rufaydium-Webdriver/README.md

 ## Switching Between Window Tabs & Frame
-One can Switch tabs using `Session.SwitchbyTitle(Title)` or `Session.SwitchbyURL(url="")` but Session remains the same If you check out[above examples](https://github.com/Xeo786/Rufaydium-Webdriver#sessionnewtab--sessionnewwindow), I posted you would easily understand how switching Tab works.
+One can Switch tabs using `Session.SwitchbyTitle(Title)` or `Session.SwitchbyURL(url="")` but Session remains the same If you check out the [above examples](https://github.com/Xeo786/Rufaydium-Webdriver#sessionnewtab--sessionnewwindow), I posted you would easily understand how switching Tab works.

 Just like Switching tabs, one can Switch to any Frame but the session pointer will remain the same.